 If you or anyone in your household has signs, symptoms, or a positive test/diagnosis of a contagious illness such as COVID or flu, or if you have been in close contact with someone who is sick, please stay home.
 If you are unable to attend a program in order to prevent the spread of illness, Maine Audubon can issue a full refund of your fees.

 No commercial use shall occur without express permission of Maine Audubon.
 For all commercial use inquiries, please get in touch with Emma Palmer: epalmer@maineaudubon.

 Please read our complete Commercial Use and Photographer Policy guidelines here.

 - A commercial entity is a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit, that transacts business.
 This includes, but is not limited to, photographers, artists, and wedding planners

 - Any agent, employee, servant, independent contractor of, or owner of a photography or videography business, freelance, or photographer, who uses Maine Audubon grounds or facilities for portrait settings of individuals, groups, commercials, training films, movies, documentaries, or advertisements is considered a commercial photographer.

 Occasionally, severe weather or other circumstances will alter our usual program schedule.
 If Maine Audubon’s buildings are closed unexpectedly, all programs are cancelled during the closed period.
 Please note that we may close for only a portion of the day.
 If our buildings are open, unusually severe weather conditions can still force the cancellation of a program for that day.

-If Maine Audubon is closed due to weather or other unanticipated circumstances, a message will posted on our website and on local TV stations closure lists.
+If Maine Audubon is closed due to weather or other unanticipated circumstances, a message will posted on our website and social media channels.